nautsimon/kernel-def/def/README.md

 Important constraints:
 - Do not generate or hallucinate any code.
 - Only copy actual, verifiable source code from the repository.
+Do not add anything.
 - For each code block, prepend a comment with the full path to the source file it was extracted from.

 The output should be a single .cpp file containing all this code, structured clearly for downstream use by another agent that will use this as trusted context for kernel rewriting or retargeting.